AshleyEvonne/AllStarCard/frontend/README.md

-E-commerce React Application
+Bidding React Application
-This project is a modern e-commerce web application built using React and various supporting technologies.
+This project is a modern bidding web application built using React and various supporting technologies.
 It features user authentication, product browsing, and individual product views.

 Project Setup and Configuration
 Project Initialization